torchbox/storybook-django/demo/core/templates/patterns/molecules/streamfield/quote_block.md

-# Quote block molecule

 Quote block is pretty cool.
+It’s a block, with a `quote`, and an `attribution`.